Commands

 Exit status

 Exit 0 on success.
-Any MindError is printed to stderr and exits non-zero
+Any MindError exits 1; under --json it is written to

 sync exits non-zero (SyncFailed) when any per-source fetch fails, even if